Please like and subscribe if you enjoyed the video! It would help us a lot.

 LAN performance is superb.
 Wired, high bit-rate UHD files had no issues, just like Blu-Ray backups.
 Switching chapters and long time-jumps are lag and buffer free, even when during playback of very high bit-rate UHD files.
 Wireless connection was also almost on par since the 867Mbps Dual Band module was able to stream Blu-Ray remux files with no buffering.
 Just make sure that your access point can deliver a strong signal to Zidoo X20’s position.

-The HDMI In port is used for 1080p recording of HDCP protected content.
-The bit-rate is up to 10Mbps and the end result is very acceptable without artifacts (you may experience some minor glitches during the first 2-3 seconds).
-It can only record PCM stereo so make sure that your ,to be recorded, device is set to stereo out sound.
+The HDMI In port is intended for 1080p recording of HDCP protected content.
+As of now, no recording options are available.
+They will be implemented in future firmware update.
 The secondary HDMI out is only for sound, which makes a lot of sense if you have a 4K TV/Projector but an older, 1080p A/V receiver.

 One of Zidoo’s main selling points is the integration of the Home Theater 2.0 poster wall application.
 In a similar fashion to KODI, Zapitti and Yadis, it scans your (selected) folders for films and TV shows and results in a most impressive poster wall with details on each specific title, actors and film contributors.